JackTar99/copilot/README.md

-This folder contains the results of an experiment in which I used Grimoire to write a rudimentary Space Invaders game.
+This folder contains the results of an experiment in which I used GitHub Copilot to write a rudimentary Space Invaders game.

-The file prompt.txt contains the initial prompt that I gave chatgpt.
+The file prompt.txt contains the initial prompt that I gave copilot.

 I provided the png files which picture the defender, the invader, the missle, and the bombs.

-Chatgpt provided the html and javascript code.
+Copilot provided javascript code.